debops/debops/docs/external-certificates.rst

 directories are not overwritten automatically, you will need to remove the corresponding files on remote hosts yourself if you want to update them.

-The :any:`pki_inventory_groups` default variable is a list of Ansible inventory groups that will have their corresponding directories.
+The :envvar:`pki_inventory_groups` default variable is a list of Ansible inventory groups that will have their corresponding directories.
 You need to specify your custom inventory groups in order to have them "active".